 Campion has to solve the mystery of Averna as well as obtain the proofs before the thugs do.

 This is the third Allingham book that I read and I must say, with each Albert Campion mystery that I am reading, I am liking the series even better.
-The story starts with Campion and the other two acting as people of Royal descent.
+The story starts with Campion and the other two acting as people of Royal Descent.
 And as they go to Pontisbright and Amanda is introduced in the story, the reader is given a brief idea that Amanda is better than what she seems to be.
 Since I read Tiger in the Smoke and Traitor’s Purse before this book, I had a doubt that Amanda, who is his wife in Tiger in the Smoke and fiance` in Traitor’s Purse is the same Amanda Fitton who makes her (first) appearance in this story.

 I wouldn’t say that there is a lot of mystery solving or sleuthing in this case.
 With so many characters in the story, it’s hard to follow the main mystery, which is, finding the truth about Averna.
 There’s a bit of witch-craft and abracadabra in the story and it was totally unrelated to the (main) story.
 Also, Hal (14), the youngest sibling of the Fittons throws around his male ego all of a sudden.
-At the beginning of the story, he’s a silent chap and then when he learns that he might actually be a heir, he manhandles Amanda, his elder sister.
+At the beginning of the story, he’s a silent chap and then when he learns that he might actually be an heir, he manhandles Amanda, his elder sister.
 I did not like this.
 Brother or not, no man should raise his hand on a woman nor should he think that women are inferior and deserve to be thrashed!
 Again, since Amanda was portrayed as a strong and independent character, why didn’t she fight back when her brother twisted her arms and whatnot?

 There is one thing that seems common to the Albert Campion mysteries that I have read so far.
 The stories are erratic.
 So many things happening at once and not much of sleuthing.
 Unlike Poirot or even Holmes for that matter, Campion series are more of this, that and everything else and then, Campion has a light-bulb moment of sorts and tada, the end!
 This is not my type of story but there is no harm in trying something different right?

 I admit I did not enjoy the first Campion mystery that I read.
 While the second captured my interest, the third was more than average.
 As I mentioned above, it takes time for one to get used to Allingham’s storytelling and the series in general.
-Also, Campion is not a very likable character.
+Also, Campion is not a very likeable character.
 Not as much as Amanda at least.
 I really liked Amanda in this story.
 Her love for learning and experimenting on electricity and dynamos and vacuum tubes is appreciable.
 Campion takes a back seat in the second half of the story and this might have something to do with the fact that, he is supposedly sent to Peru on another mission.
 That part was really good.
 Campion says he has a toothache and he needs his jacket and scarf so off he goes to his home and then he comes back wearing a scarf and a jacket.
 Back at the mill, two days later, there is this atrocious looking lady who is, well, someone you know. 😉

 If you have read Poirot, Miss Marple, Holmes and the likes, then you might find Campion a tad different. even the language for that matter is something that you might need some time to get used to.
 I gave it a try and I am willing to read the other books in this series, mainly because I love to experiment with different storytelling styles and authors.
-The ending, about Campion and Amanda was kinda obvious.
+The ending, about Campion and Amanda, was kinda obvious.
 Again, this is because I knew from the other books that Amanda decides to work with Campion.
 I wouldn’t call it the best Campion mystery that I have read.
-Traitor’s Purse is still my favorite.
+Traitor’s Purse is still my favourite.
 Would I recommend this book?
 If you have read Campion mysteries before then go ahead and give it a try.
 If not, you can still give a try but do not expect a lot from this book (especially if you are a Christie fan).